Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 If a slide does not have any audio, the text No audio appears as the slide status on the slide progress bar.
 The slide still has an audio length and appears for that period of time before the next slide appears.
 This time is set by the presentation speaker.

-You can use Adobe Presenter presentations within Connect Pro Training courses.
+You can use Adobe Presenter presentations within Adobe Connect Training courses.
 This enables you to quickly create e‑learning courses for formal assessments, compliance training, or information sharing.
 The new curriculum feature allows you to make your presentations part of a learning path.
 Quiz and survey results are tracked on a user‑by‑user and question-by-question basis.
-The results data can be viewed in Connect Pro Training reports.
+The results data can be viewed in Adobe Connect Training reports.

-Connect Pro Events is an application that provides tools to manage the full cycle of an event, from registration and qualification of users, to post-event follow‑up.
-The Connect Event dashboard and reports include user demographic information, registration, and tracking at the individual user level.
-Connect Pro generates exportable files in CSV format for import into customer relationship management systems and other systems.
+Adobe Connect Events is an application that provides tools to manage the full cycle of an event, from registration and qualification of users, to post-event follow‑up.
+The Adobe Connect Event dashboard and reports include user demographic information, registration, and tracking at the individual user level.
+Adobe Connect generates exportable files in CSV format for import into customer relationship management systems and other systems.

 Android based tablets are supported only in Presenter 9 and above.